Coding-for-Weeks/FableForge/README.md

    python main.py
    ```

-### Logging
+### 📝 Logging

 Errors and warnings are logged to `game.log`.
 Ensure the script has write permissions for the log file.

-### Customization
+### ✨ Customization

 - Modify the database structure or add new tables by editing `DatabaseManager.initialize_tables()`.
 - Add new game features by expanding `play_game()` or creating additional menu options.

+---

-## Future Enhancements
+## 🌟 Future Enhancements

-- Expand the gameplay loop with quests and battles.
+- ⚔️ Expand the gameplay loop with quests and battles.
-- Add a save/load game feature.
+- 💾 Add a save/load game feature.
-- Introduce multiplayer functionality.
+- 🤝 Introduce multiplayer functionality.

+---

-## License
+## 📜 License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ---

-Enjoy your adventure in the DnD campaign game!
+✨ **Enjoy your adventure in the DnD campaign game!** 🎲